pcreux/engineering/README.md

 Most services use the [base service mixin](https://github.com/BrewhouseTeam/brewhouse-rails-template/blob/master/app/services/service.rb).
 They favor raising exceptions on failure over returning `false`.

 Whenever we can we decouple services from ActiveRecord to make them more "functional".
 They take primitives in and return primitives back.
-That follows the “functional core & imperative shell” approach.
+That follows the "functional core & imperative shell" approach.
 Your service won't deal with persistence and will be super easy to test!

 Example: